New Brunswick Small Business Investor Tax Credit enhancements: Do you qualify?

-Qualifying manufacturing and processing (M&P) businesses in BC may soon be eligible for a new temporary refundable investment tax credit (BC M&P ITC).
-This new tax credit, proposed in BC Budget 2026, equals up to 15% of eligible manufacturing and processing (M&P) expenditures, subject to a $2 million limit shared by an associated group each year.
+Qualifying manufacturing and processing (M&P) businesses in BC may be eligible for a new temporary refundable investment tax credit (BC M&P ITC).
+This new tax credit, originally introduced in BC Budget 2026, equals up to 15% of eligible manufacturing and processing (M&P) expenditures, subject to a $2 million limit shared by an associated group each year.
 Under this measure, Canadian-controlled private corporations (CCPCs) may receive up to $300,000 per tax year on eligible purchases of M&P property, effective April 1, 2026.
 The tax credit rate will be reduced by 2.5% each year, starting April 1, 2031 until it’s fully phased out after March 31, 2036.

 To qualify for the BC M&P ITC, a corporation that makes an eligible expenditure must: